coin-or/Cmpl/README.md

 It would be great if you could test this version and report any errors.
 Please use the CMPL mailing list or report a issue at https://github.com/MikeSteglich/Cmpl2/issues.

+*Installation*

+Under Linux and Windows, installation is not required after unpacking the ZIP or tar.gz file.
+The CMPL package works out of the box in any folder.

+On macOS, a user must double-click the downloaded DMG file in the Finder.
+This disc image file contains a folder Cmpl2, which has to be copied into the folder Applications via drag-and-drop in the Finder.
+Then the cmplSetup script must be executed by double-clicking on the icon and a message window appears with "Cmpl setup has finished".

 *Source code*

 The source code is available on Github: